 - Enable people to apply for refunds for fines paid voluntarily, particularly people experiencing financial abuse or other forms of duress.

-- Amend Penalty Notices to encourage people to seek legal advice before challenging a fine in court and provide information about how to find free legal services.
+- Amend Fine Notices to encourage people to seek legal advice before challenging a fine in court and provide information about how to find free legal services.

-- Ensure access to free, independent legal advice for people experiencing financial hardship before fines are paid, Work and Development Order or payment plans are entered into, or overdue fines are enforced.
+- Ensure access to free, independent legal advice for people experiencing financial hardship before fines are paid, Work and Development Order or payment plans are entered into, or overdue fines are recovered.

 - Improve accountability at Revenue NSW by creating an independent fines reconsideration and review process.